 1923 – We were held to a goalless draw, also at home.

 1973 - A Tommy Smith goal was not enough as we went down 2-1 at St. Andrews, with Emlyn Hughes sent off in the final minute, although he later successfully appealed the dismissal.
-Future Blues forward Bob Latchford netted one of his five goals against us, with Bob Hatton bagging the first of his four past us.
+Future Blues forward Bob Latchford netted one of his five goals against us, with Bob Hatton bagging the first of his four past us while left-back Alec Lindsay reached a century of League games for the reds.

 Mixed fortunes against the Clarets